joshprk/agentrec/README.md

 Afterwards, one can finetune the model by using `finetune.py`.
 After finetuning, it is possible to try out the agent recommendation system by using `test.py`.
+Otherwise, pre-trained model weights are available in the releases.

 ## References